centuryglass/IntraPaint/doc/tools.md

 # Tools:
+This covers the editing tools found under the "Tools" panel, and the extra options found under the "Tools" menu.
 All hotkeys can be changed in settings (F9) under the keybindings tab.

 ## Image Generation Area tool (G)
 Controls the area of the image in use for AI image generation.
 AI generators are restricted to certain resolutions, but this tool lets you use them with images of any size.
 When you click "Generate", the AI generator will only act on the area selected by this tool, and only content within this area will influence generated imagery.